 Courtney Rennie : Bachelor of Social Sciences (BSOCSC)

-Courtney is in her third year at the University of Waikato, studying Psychology and Business Management.
-In the long term, she hopes to work in the field of sports psychology.
-Courtney began rowing at sixteen for Bethlehem College in Tauranga, winning a her first medal at the 2013 Maadi Cup - Bronze in the U18 Novice Girl's Sculls.
+Courtney is in her fourth year at the University of Waikato, studying Psychology and Human Resource Management / Idustrial Relations.
+She is interested in possibly pursuing Sports Psychology after she finishes rowing and graduates.
+Courtney began rowing at sixteen for Bethlehem College, Tauranga, winning her first medal at the 2013 Maadi Cup - Bronze in the U18 Novice Girl's Sculls.
 At school, Courtney was team captain for various sports including Netball, Volleyball and Cross Country.
-Since then, she has rowed for Bay of Plenty Coast and Tauranga rowing clubs, winning Gold in the Women's Club Double at 2014 National Champs and several medals in the Senior category.
+Since then, she has rowed for Bay of Plenty Coast and Tauranga rowing clubs, winning Gold in the Women's Club Double at the 2014 National Champs and several medals in the Senior category.
 In 2015 Courtney made the New Zealand Under 21 Rowing team, travelling to Sydney to win Gold in the Women's Lightweight Double Sculls, Women's Quad and Women's Eight.
 She also represented the University in the Gallagher Great Race, winning Gold.
 The 2015/16 Summer season saw her rowing for Waikato Regional Performance Center.
 In 2016, Courtney was re-selected into the NZ U21 team, winning Gold in the Women's U21 Quad.
-This season Courtney raced in the Premier Lightweight Women's Single - placing 4th at Nationals - and also competed in the U22 Women's Quad, winning Gold with her Waikato RPC Crew.
-After a successful Nationals, Courtney gained an NZ Elite Rowing Trial - a great experience and opportunity to get noticed within Rowing NZ.
-This Winter Courtney is working toward making NZ U23 team in the Lightwight Women's Double Sculls.
-In the future, Courtney aspires to represent her country in the Women's Lightweight Double Scull, at the 2020 Tokyo Olympics.
+Over the 2016/17 summer season Courtney raced in the Premier Lightweight Women's Single - placing 4th at Nationals - and also competed in the U22 Women's Quad, winning Gold with her Waikato RPC Crew.
+After a successful Nationals, Courtney gained an NZ Elite Rowing Trial - a great experience and opportunity to get noticed within Rowing NZ, and was then selected into the NZ U23 Rowing Team to compete in Bulgaria in July (2017), in the Womens's Lightweight Single Scull.
+She placed 2nd in the B Final in this event (8th overall, in the world).
+After a successful domestic summer season, Courtney gained a trial for the 2018 NZ Under 23 Rowing Team.
+Recently she has been renamed in this team for 2018, gaining the LW 1X spot again.
+This year, the Under 23 World Rowing Championships is held in Poland in July.
+Over the coming months, Courtney will be training out of the High Performance Rowing Center at Lake Karapiro, working towards medalling in this event in Poland later this year.
+Courtney aspires to represent her country in rowing at the upcoming 2020 Olympic Games in Tokyo.

 - New Zealand Under 21 Rowing Team - 01/05/2016